rnaveensrinivas/git/README.md

 - **Functionality:**
   - Instead of committing all changes at once, Git allows you to **group related changes** into a **changeset**.
-  - Changes staged in this area are not part of the project’s history until they are committed.
+  - Changes staged in this area are not part of the project's history until they are committed.
   - This gives you control over which changes to include in your commit.

 ---